Current Status

 No bill amends time-of-use.

-Why have these current bills not progressed?
+Why did these current bills not progress?

 HB 470 SD2 (2025)